Distance: 16,7 km

 |Panagia Rasova church|

 This brings us down to the villages graveyard, a good place to have a stop with the Aegean sea in sight, and then continue downhill.
 Eventually we join an earth road and then a narrow asphalt.
-As it takes a sharp left turn to end at Elitsa beach and the picturesque little church of Agii Pantes (All Saints), We continue on a straight line, cross again Kalokerinou stream over a bridge, get past the homonymous church and reach the pebbly beach of Analipsi.
+As it takes a sharp left turn to end at Elitsa beach and the picturesque little church of Agii Pantes (All Saints), We continue on a straight line southbound, cross again Kalokerinou stream over a bridge, get past the church and reach the pebbly beach of Analipsi.

 An earth road branches off to the right, going to Chorefto.
 Walking on the beach we pass a summer taverna (Plimari) and, at the last house we climb a few steps, then walk on an earth path having a cottage on our right.
 An uphill path (not visible from distance) marked with red paint leads us to the small chapel of Agios Nikolaos, a nice place to have a stop under the shade of the trees.

 We continue on a cement road downhill, walking along fenced property.
 This section of the path suffered heavily from a landslide some years ago, forcing us to take the detour via Agios Nikolaos as the original path has disappeared.
 Anyway, the last fence is soon left behind and we find ourselves walking on a beautiful path-kalderimi a few meters above the sea.

 |The shrine between Parisena and Tourkou beaches|

 A large shrine is built on the side of the path inbetween the beaches of Tourkou and Parisena.
 These two beaches carry a ''hippie'' style due to nudism and free camping practiced by its summer visitors.